chongzhe/opendj/openidm-onbuild/sample/README.md

  * your own identifying information:
  * "Portions Copyrighted [year] [name of copyright owner]" */

+# Note: Sample extracted from OpenIDM release.
+The provided docker-compose file can build and run this
+sample

 # Sample 1 - One-Way XML -> Internal Repository